 How much does a solar PV array cost?

-Ongoing maintenance costs will be very low because there are no moving parts and the panels should last for decades.
+Ongoing maintenance costs will be very low because there are no moving parts and solar panels should last for decades.
 The only major part that will require replacement every 10 years or so is the inverter, at a cost of perhaps £500 to £1,000.
 The inverter converts the low voltage DC output of the panels into the 230 volts needed in your home.